 2. Treat the disagreement as feedback.
 Say “thank you for the feedback, ” and that will probably throw them off.

 3. Start training your team and people around you on how to gracefully disagree and spread the learning.

 4. Always be polite and respectful when you disagree.
 I understand that it’s hard to do it when the other person is being rude, and the practice under that kind of pressure will make you better at respectful disagreements.

 5. If you get agitated or upset because someone did not agree with you, then just forgive yourself.
-I get butt-heart all the time despite my years of practice.
+I get butt-hurt all the time despite my years of practice.
 All I know is that I am getting better and better at this all the time and I don’t expect to be perfect all the time.

 Disagreement is a healthy part of business meetings.

-The problem is not usually the disagreement, the problem is usually with how the disagreement delivered.
+The problem is not usually the disagreement, the problem is usually with how the disagreement is delivered.
 You can deliver and receive a disagreement and both parties benefit afterward, or you can deliver a disagreement and create conflict, mistrust, and unnecessary awkwardness.

 In this article, you learned how to disagree and most importantly how to (respectfully) disagree in a business environment.

 Love to get your ideas in the comments below: